AustinE-IT/osTicket---Prerequisites-and-Installation/README.md

 <img src="https://i.imgur.com/tKcyw2x.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After installing the osTicket files I opened file explorer and unzipped the files into a file folder by right clicking and extracting all the necessary files to a folder and dragging the folder onto the desktop
+After installing the osTicket files, open file explorer and unzip the files into a file folder by right clicking and extracting all the necessary files to a folder and dragging the folder onto the desktop.
 </p>
 <br />